northeastern-rc/rc-public-documentation/docs/source/05_using-discovery/04_workingwithgpu.md

 # Working with GPUs

-The Discovery cluster has a number of NVIDIA Graphics Processing Units (GPUs) available, as detailed in the table below.
+The Discovery cluster has various NVIDIA Graphics Processing Units (GPUs), as detailed in the table below.

 :::{note}
 The tables on this page slide from left-to-right.
 Make sure to swipe to right to see the content on the right side of the table
 :::

 ```{list-table}